Szero/vim-snippets/README.md

 Disclaimer
 ----------
 This is my personal fork of honza's repository.
 I removed snipMate format snippets since I'm only using ultisnips as my snippet engine.
-I don't keep this fork in sync with main repository.

 Contents
 --------